Choosing a cheap-ass wedding venue for under $1,000…

 Fifth.
 Dunsmuir Hellman Historic Estate.
 The most beautiful and elegant of all and in our town of residence, Oakland.
 The mansion was built in 1899 in a Neoclassical Revival style.
 Their pricing is kind of…quirky.
 They charge different prices for residents and non-residents, weekends and weekdays.
 Their wedding charges are triple that of a regular event for the same space, of course.
 It had became too much to decipher.
 However, their non-refundable “save the date” deposit is $1,200.
 Thee end.

 Sixth.
-The Captain’s Mansion at Mare Island in the town of Vallejo.
-This was the first.
-One.
-Only site my lad ever looked at when I moaned about his non-participation in the site search.
+I moaned about his non-participation in the site search.
 Rat bastard.
 And it was the one we settled on.

 $1,050 got us eight-hours of access to the entire 1901 built mansion (and its backyard) for our ceremony AND reception.
 It solved the problem of shuffling people to and from site to site, bridal and groom dressing rooms, catering kitchen scenario.
 It solved our plan b. in case of treacherous weather impaling on our outdoor ceremony, we could just move it indoors with no big scene.

 It was beautiful, it was classy, it had the character, it was…affordable.
 It was a no-brainer.

 More information on what the Captain and Admiral’s Mansion provides.

 Crockett – The Old Homestead Information and Pricing

 Mendocino – Mendocino Coast Botanical Cliff House in Fort Bragg offers a ceremony and reception space for 25 guests for $500.
 The Orchard Gardens provides ceremony and reception for 100 guests for $1,450.

 Oakland – Dunsmuir-Hellman Historic Estate Information and Pricing